 Section 4: Notice.

-At least five (5) days’ notice of the time and place of each annual or special meeting shall be given in writing by mail sending to the official e-mail address identified by the member in his/her annual registration form sending to the official e-mail address identified by the member in his/her annual registration to each member at his address shown on the records of the GUAM BAR ASSOCIATION.
+At least five (5) days’ notice of the time and place of each annual or special meeting shall be given in writing by sending to the official e-mail address identified by the member in his/her annual registration form sending to the official e-mail address identified by the member in his/her annual registration to each member at his address shown on the records of the GUAM BAR ASSOCIATION.
 If, however, no official e-mail address is provided on a member’s most recent annual registration form, then notice shall be sent to the member’s last known mailing address.
 The notice requirement may be shortened when deemed necessary by the Board of Governors due to extraordinary circumstances (As amended, Promulgation Order 18-002-01, Feb.
 27, 2018).

 RULE 7 BY-LAW